Sourav1429/Solved_coding_question_DSA/README.md

 Among all the arrays satisfying the above conditions, his array has the minimum possible maximum element value.
 If there are multiple possible arrays, his array will have minimum possible minimum element value.
 Can you help Expert to construct such an array and surprise Simba?

+40) minimize_absolute_difference.java: Given three sorted arrays A, B and C of not necessarily same sizes.
+Calculate the minimum absolute difference between the maximum and minimum number from the triplet a, b, c such that a, b, c belongs arrays A, B, C respectively. i.e. minimize | max(a,b,c) - min(a,b,c) |.